-Exchange differences from the transaction date to the time foreign currency denominated assets and liabilities are settled, as well as those arising from the translation of foreign currency denominated balances at the reporting date, are recognized in the statement of income v) Exchange differences on translation of foreign operations
+Exchange differences from the transaction date to the time foreign currency denominated assets and liabilities are settled, as well as those arising from the translation of foreign currency denominated balances at the reporting date, are recognized in the statement of income.

-See Note 12 for the Company's foreign currency position at the end of each period and the exchange rates used to translate foreign currency denominated balances.
+See Note 11 for the Company's foreign currency position at the end of each period and the exchange rates used to translate foreign currency denominated balances.